 Practical applications of flexible and rigid PVC compounds

-The application of the PVC compound will suggest the specific qualities and benefits it must have from which the PVC compound manufacturers will adjust and adhere to the proportions during the manufacturing process.
+Applying the PVC compound will suggest the specific qualities and benefits it must have.
+From there, PVC compound manufacturers will adjust and adhere to the ratios during manufacturing.

 Rigid PVC compounds that can be recycled and disposed of is less hazardous than flexible PVC compounds because they contain no added concentrations of plasticizers.
 Flexible PVC compounds contain higher levels of plasticizers, which are hazardous to health and difficult to recycle.